thangacodes/python-scripts/README.md

 # Python-scripts

-This repository is used to keep all my python works.
+This repository is use to keep all my python script works.